HEM-Inc/MTConnect/README.md

 docker-compose build
 ````

-## To run the docker-compose file:
+## To run the docker-compose file detached and removing any orphaned containers:
 ``` bash
 docker-compose up --remove-orphans -d
 ```